 All data cached locally by the agent is populated on demand.
 Therefore, if Connect is not used at all, the cache does not store any data.
 On first request, the data is loaded from the server and cached.
 The set of data cached is: public CA root certificates, leaf certificates, and intentions.
 For leaf certificates and intentions, only data related to the service requested is cached, not the full set of data.

 Further, the cache is partitioned by ACL token and datacenters.
 This is done to minimize the complexity of the cache and prevent bugs where an ACL token may see data it shouldn't from the cache.
 This results in higher memory usage for cached data since it is duplicated per ACL token, but with the benefit of simplicity and security.

 With Connect enabled, you'll likely see increased memory usage by the local Consul agent.
 The total memory is dependent on the number of intentions related to the services registered with the agent accepting Connect-based connections.
 The other data (leaf certificates and public CA certificates) is a relatively fixed size per service.
 In most cases, the overhead per service should be relatively small: single digit kilobytes at most.

 The cache does not evict entries due to memory pressure.
 If memory capacity is reached, the process will attempt to swap.
 If swap is disabled, the Consul agent may begin failing and eventually crash.
 Cache entries do have TTLs associated with them and will evict their entries if they're not used.
 Given a long period of inactivity (3 days by default), the cache will empty itself.

-Connect currently only works for service-to-service connections within a single Consul datacenter.
-Connect may be enabled on multiple Consul datacenters, but only services within the same datacenters can establish Connect-based connections.
-CA configurations and intentions are both local to their respective datacenters; they are not replicated across datacenters.
+With Open Source Consul, Connect may be enabled on multiple Consul datacenters, but only services within the same datacenter can establish Connect-based, Authenticated and Authorized connections.
+In this version, Certificate Authority configurations and intentions are both local to their respective datacenters; they are not replicated across datacenters.